AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 <box type="info" seamless>

 **Important:**
-* Restaurant details can only include one name, address, and phone number.
+* A restaurant can only have one name, one address, and one phone number.
 * For the address, there must be a space between the `,` and `Singapore`.
 Similarly, there must be a space between `Singapore` and the postal code. (e.g. `..., Singapore 123456`).
 </box>